Thursday, January 2, 2025

 Samh 10.14.1342

-Fifteen days after the sudden departure of Viscount Elwynalam, Beritha was walking to his residence on a mission to ascertain if he was ill, absent from the city, or any other facts about why he had not come to visit that she could gather and which would interest the Gillfillians.
+Fifteen days after the sudden departure of Viscount Elwynalam, Beritha was walking to his residence on a mission to ascertain if he was ill, absent from the city, or any other facts about why he had not come to visit.
+She also hoped to gather any other information that might interest the Gillfillians.

 The first five days of his unusual absence had caused a stir of conjecture and discussion about it.
-By the tenth day, they believed he had left the city but were puzzled as to why Jeanilotta at least was not notified of his trip.
-Mrs. Gillfillian already had a storm brewing on her brow, and Jeanilotta had begun to be extremely repulsive.
-That Abaledina continued in her quiet way to soothe the others made Beritha think she knew more than what the rest of the household had.
+By the tenth day, they believed he had left the city but were puzzled as to why Jeanilotta had not been notified of his trip, considering how close they had reportedly become.
+Mrs. Gillfillian already had a storm brewing on her brow, and Jeanilotta was being exceedingly objectionable.
+That Abaledina continued in her quiet way to soothe the others made Beritha think she knew more than the rest of the household.

-“May I see Viscount Elwynalam?" she asked pertly, hoping to awe him into a more complaisant manner.
+“May I see Viscount Elwynalam?” she asked sassily, hoping to awe him into complaisance.

 “Doubtless,” he replied gravely without opening the door an inch wider.

-“Well, you don’t seem to know whether or not I can see him.
-I wish to do so,” she continued, seeing that he did not move to admit her.
-She had as yet only obtained the least possible glimpse of a well-polished staircase.
-It was no small part of her errand to carry to Mrs. Gillfillian an accurate account of the interior of the mansion.
-The mother anticipated Jeanilotta's installment in it soon as viscountess.
+“Why don’t you seem to know whether or not I can see him?
+I wish to do so,” she continued, wondering why he did not move to admit her.
+She had only obtained the least possible glimpse of a well-polished table.
+It was no small part of her errand to carry to Mrs. Gillfillian an accurate account of the mansion’s interior.
+The mother anticipated Jeanilotta’s installment as viscountess and believed she would need to redecorate.
 Beritha was playing different odds and wanted to know just how much to ask for the information she had.

 “I understand,” replied the man slowly, monotonously pronouncing the syllables.

 “You do!
-Well, will you not say to Viscount Elwynalam that I am commissioned to see him immediately?”
+Well, why do you stand there?
+Tell Viscount Elwynalam that I have been ordered to see him immediately!”

 “He could not hear me.”

-“What do you mean?” she exclaimed, the rage showing itself in her flashing eye and flushed cheek.
+“What do you mean?” she asked, the rage showing itself in her flashing eye and flushed cheek.
 “Where is your master?”

 “I have not been informed.”